liusida/liusida.github.io/_posts/2021-09-23-setup-unity-ml-agents.md

 We also need another package from `Unity Registry`.
 Search for `Input System`, and install that.
 ![input-system](/images/2021-09-23/input-system.png)

 We would notice that there are still errors in the console.
 It seems that there are some incompatible code in the example `PushBlockWithInput`.
 I simply delete that example in `Assets`.
+(There is one folder called `Assets/Examples/SharedAssets`, it must be included.)

 Now, if we open the scene `Assets/Examples/3DBall/Scenes/3DBall.unity`, we can click play to see the pre-trained model controling the robots.
 (Although there are still many error messages. ;)
 ![3dball](/images/2021-09-23/3dball.png)